 - Take his toys and describe them.
 Give your little one a toy or two and ask him to babble about it.

 - Whenever your baby babbles, make eye contact and respond lovingly.

-- Imitate his/her babbling to encourage more babbling and make sure to read out picture-books at night.
+- Imitate his babbling to encourage more babbling and make sure to read out picture books at night.

-- Take him/her out to the park and ask him to babble about his surroundings.
+- Take him out to the park and ask him to babble about his surroundings.
 Point out to objects and describe them in one-word like “tree,” “piggy,” or “doggie.”

 - If your baby repeats a sound you just made, repeat it again.
-Repetition is key and aids in vocalization practice as well
+Repetition is key and aids in vocalisation practice as well.

 - Ask questions and talk to yourself by imitating model questions like “Should we go to the park?”
 “Bread or oatmeal for dinner?”

-What to Expect When You Start to Hear Baby Babble
+What to Expect When You Start to Hear Your Baby Babble?

 |Birth to 6 months||6-12 months||12-24 months|